Where will I self-isolate?

 Can I go to campus whenever I want?

-The campus is open and ready to welcome you.
+When the current restrictions are lifted, the campus will be ready to welcome you.
 You will need to come to campus to attend your onsite course activities as part of your timetable.
 You may also wish to use the Library and IT facilities or visit the Student Union.
-You do not need to come to campus to meet your personal tutor, student services or to meet with our Global Student Advisory Team as these services can only be accessed digitally with one to one meetings and the full support services you would expect, but without having to come to campus to see us!
-Read more here:
+At the current time you do not need to come to campus to meet your personal tutor, student services or to meet with our Global Student Advisory Team as these services can only be accessed digitally with one to one meetings and the full support services you would expect, but without having to come to campus to see us!
+Read more

 How can I travel to campus?

 Next Bike – these are bicycles for hire found in various locations around the city

 - Find a bus route using the Cardiff Bus